swiftlang/swift-evolution/proposals/0377-parameter-ownership-modifiers.md

 which explicitly removed the former ability to declare parameters as `var` because of this potential for confusion.
-However, whereas `var` and `inout` both suggest mutability, and `var` does not provide explicit directionality as to where mutations become visible, `take` on the other hand does not suggest any kind of mutability to the caller, and it explicitly states the directionality of ownership transfer.
+However, whereas `var` and `inout` both suggest mutability, and `var` does not provide explicit directionality as to where mutations become visible, `consume` on the other hand does not suggest any kind of mutability to the caller, and it explicitly states the directionality of ownership transfer.
 Furthermore, with move-only types, the chance for confusion is moot, because the transfer of ownership means the caller cannot even use the value after the callee takes ownership anyway.

-Another argument for `take` parameters to remain immutable is to serve the proposal's stated goal of minimizing the source-breaking impact of parameter ownership modifiers.
-When `take` parameters are mutable, changing a `take` parameter to `borrow`, or removing the `take` annotation altogether, is potentially source-breaking.
+Another argument for `consume` parameters to remain immutable is to serve the proposal's stated goal of minimizing the source-breaking impact of parameter ownership modifiers.
+When `consume` parameters are mutable, changing a `consume` parameter to `borrow`, or removing the `consume` annotation altogether, is potentially source-breaking.
 However, any such breakage is purely localized to the callee; callers are still unaffected (as long as copyable arguments are involved).
-If a developer wants to change a `take` parameter back into a `borrow`, they can still assign the borrowed value to a local variable and use that local variable for local mutation.
+If a developer wants to change a `consume` parameter back into a `borrow`, they can still assign the borrowed value to a local variable and use that local variable for local mutation.